The verdict

 What AI doesn't mention

-- −Lacks the buttery, second-skin feel of premium Cabretta leather
+- −Lacks the buttery soft second-skin feel of pure Cabretta leather

 FootJoy StaSof